kevinstuffandthings/strava-outside/README.md

 ## TODO
 - Currently, joint activities manifest themselves as "mapless" (despite a map being present).
 Need to update selector to properly identify a joint activity without the map in the typical node.
+- Some Peloton entries seem to be tagged differently than others, and are not being captured by the filter.